tomeichlersmith/ldmx-ecal-validation/characterize/averages.md

 import numpy as np

 # first I write my own mean calculation that includes the possibility of weights
-#   and returns both the mean and standard deviation
+#   and returns the mean, standard deviation, and the error of the mean
 def weightedmean(values, weights = None) :
     """calculate the weighted mean and standard deviation of the input values